ItsRamiz/ItsRamiz/README.md

 # Ramiz Srour - Software Engineer ![👋](https://user-images.githubusercontent.com/33158051/112127039-18476400-8bc4-11eb-90cc-53b9f3af651c.gif)

 ## 📝 About Me
-Senior **Computer Science** student, Strong development skills and a proven record of extensive hands-on experience in collaborative and cross-university projects.
-Planning to pursue an MSc.
-I've worked on various projects in different fields, and I'm particularly interested in **computer vision** and **reinforcement learning**.
+Senior Computer Science student with strong development skills and hands-on experience in vast collaborative and cross-university projects.
+I’m planning to pursue an MSc next year.
+Over the years, I’ve worked on a variety of projects across different fields, but I’m particularly drawn to computer vision and reinforcement learning.
+I enjoy working in fast-paced environment with tech enthusiasts, dig deep in CS problems.
+Continuously learning new things to stay at the forefront of technology. 🤓

 ## 🛠️ Coding Languages & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)